 If you look at a professionally designed PCB, you’ll probably notice that most of the copper traces bend at 45° angles.
 One reason for this is that 45° angles shorten the electrical path between components compared to 90° angles.
 Another reason is that high speed logic signals can get reflected off the back of the angle, causing interference:

 If your project uses digital logic or high speed communication protocols above 200 MHz, you should probably avoid 90° angles and vias in your traces.
-For slower speed circuits, 90° traces won’t have an effect on the performance of your circuit.
+For slower speed circuits, 90° traces won’t have much of an effect on the performance of your circuit.

-Another thing to consider is the width of your traces.
 Like layer thickness, the width of your traces will affect how much current can flow through your circuit without damaging the circuit.

 Creating the PCB Layout